-- 1. Electronic Manual Override (available on board revision C1 and newer): - A. Locate the circuit board. - B. Press the "mode button" six times quickly, then press a seventh time and hold for approximately five seconds (Fig. 1). - C. The red and green LED lights will begin to flash, confirming the override mode. - D. Release mode button. - E. Back inside coach; use the normal slide control switch to retract the room. - 2.
-Manually Push Room in Override: - A. Locate the circuit board. - B. Unplug both motors from circuit board (releases motor brake).
-(Fig. 2). - C. Push or pull slide room in as desired; larger rooms may require several people to push. - D. Keep both sides of room relatively even. - E. When room is completely in, plug both motors back into the control board (this applies the brake for road travel). - 3.
-Disengage Motors, Manually Retract Room and Travel Lock: - A. Locate and remove motor retention screw located near the top of each vertical column (Fig. 3). - B. Bend back wipe seal & visually locate motor (Fig. 4). - C. Pull the motor up until disengaged, about $\frac{1}{2}$ ".
-Replace the motor retention screw to hold the motor in this position (Fig. 5). - D. Repeat this process for both sides of the slide room. - E. Push or pull room back in to the opening, keeping sides relatively even. - F. Re-engage motor to be ready for travel. - G. The room must be travel locked to keep room in place for road travel.
+- A. Locate the circuit board. - B. Press the "mode button" six times quickly, then . press a seventh time and hold for approximately five seconds (Fig. 1). - C. The red and green LED lights will begin to flash, confirming the override mode - D Release mode button. - E Back inside coach; use the normal slide control switch to retract the room. - 3.
+Disengage Motors, Manually Retract Room and Travel Locks - A. Locate and remove motor retention screw located near the top of each vertical column (Fig. 3). - B. Bend back wipe seal & visually locate motor (Fig. 4). - C. Pull the motor up until disengaged, about 1⁄2 ".
+Replace the motor retention screw to hold the motor in this position (Fig. 5). - D Repeat this process for both sides of the slide room - E Push or pull room back in to the opening, keeping sides relatively even. - F. Re-engage motor to be ready for travel. - G. The room must be travel locked to keep room in place for road travel.